 H-1 regulations impose restrictions on the use of H-1 status by physicians with patient care responsibilities over 20% of FTE.
 Although there are limited exceptions for physicians who have passed all three parts of the Medical Licensing Exams or who graduated from a US medical school, preliminary preparations require six months of lead time, and significant complicating factors remain for placing physicians off-site.
 The use of O-1 status is recommended for Stanford clinical faculty.

-Departments should initiate H-1B procedures at least two months before the employee’s scheduled start date.
+Aside from physician faculty, as noted above, departments should initiate H-1B procedures at least two months before the employee’s scheduled start date.

 An H-1B petition can be approved for an initial period of no more than three years.
 It can be extended as required but the maximum stay permitted in H-1B status is no more than six years.
 There is no minimum period.